chrisman/g38talk/00_hello.md

 Thanks for having me 🙏

-note: make your face friendly
+note:

-* someone who has recently gone through what you're going through now
+* make your face friendly